oscardias/Simple-Task-Board/readme.rst

 I plan to update some portions of this application in the following months.
 Currently these are the features to be developed:

-- User profile: create a user profile with more information about the users.
+- Moving tasks: tasks need to ask for new user and comment when moved from In Progress to Testing.
+- Pagination: paginate tasks in the dashboard and the list of users.
 - Tasks estimation: add an estimation field to enable a comparison between estimated and realised.
 - ... if you have any ideas, let me know ...